For whatever it's worth: my advice on job hunting in tech

 I was lucky that I often coded in front of students while I was teaching for a local code school.
 So by the time I got in front of real interviewers, I was pretty well-practiced at talking through things, and had long ago lost my fear of looking silly or making mistakes.
 I’d recommend you find ways to do something similar.
 (In other words: reproduce my luck.)

 By the time you’re interviewing for a job you really want, you’ll want to feel comfortable in that situation.
-You’ll want to know how to handle yourself under that pressure, and be accustomed to answering the questions that might come up.
+The only way to get there is through practice.

 Pardon the baseball analogy, but: you don’t want your first time at the plate to be in a playoff game.
 So get out there and swing at some pitches while the stakes are still low.